linode/apl-docs/product/roadmap.md

 #### OPA Gatekeeper

 Otomi will stop delivering the OPA Gatekeeper as a platform app.
-The Kyverno app is introduced in Otomi v2.7 as a replacement.
+The Kyverno app is going to be introduced as a replacement.
 There is no migration procedure, as the basic policies are already covered.
 However if you used your custom policies then you may need to migrated them on your own.

 :::note
 This app will not be deleted if it is already deployed.